chinapedia/wikipedia.abstract.en/Page/IKEA.md

 History

-Ikea_Kungen_1965a.jpg (right) shakes hands with Hans Ax, IKEA's first store manager]] Ingvar Kamprad founded IKEA in 1943 as a mostly mail-order sales business.
+(right) shakes hands with Hans Ax, IKEA's first store manager]] Ingvar Kamprad founded IKEA in 1943 as a mostly mail-order sales business.
 It began to sell furniture five years later.[22]
 The first store was opened in Älmhult, Småland, in 1958, under the name Möbel-IKÉA (Möbel means "furniture" in Swedish).
 The first stores outside Sweden were opened in Norway (1963) and Denmark (1969).
 The stores spread to other parts of Europe in the 1970s, with the first store outside Scandinavia opening in Switzerland (1973), followed by West Germany (1974).[23]

-Map of countries with IKEA stores
-Legend: Amid a high level of success, the company's West German executives accidentally opened a store in Konstanz in 1973 instead of Koblenz.[24]
+Amid a high level of success, the company's West German executives accidentally opened a store in Konstanz in 1973 instead of Koblenz.[24]
 Later that decade, stores opened in other parts of the world, such as Japan (1974), Australia, Canada,[25][26] Hong Kong (1975), and Singapore (1978).[27]
 IKEA further expanded in the 1980s, opening stores in countries such as France and Spain (1981), Belgium (1984),[28] the United States (1985),[29] the United Kingdom (1987),[30] and Italy (1989).[31]
 The company later expanded into more countries in the 1990s and 2000s.
 Germany, with 53 stores, is IKEA's biggest market, followed by the United States, with 50 stores.
 The first IKEA store in Latin America opened on 17 February 2010 in Santo Domingo, Dominican Republic.[32][33] , there are 424 IKEA stores operating in 52 different countries.[34]

 IKEA was awarded the Nordic Language Award of 2017 for introducing Scandinavian language and culture to a global audience.[35]